-It is recognised that financial institutions will find it necessary to rationalise their hard copy filing requirements.
-Most will have standard procedures which seek to reduce the volume and density of records which have to be stored, whilst still complying with statutory requirements.
-Retention may, therefore, be by way of original documents, stored on microfiche, computer disk or in other electronic form (see regulation 11 of the Financial Transactions Reporting Regulations, 2000).
+97 It is recognized that financial institutions will find it necessary to rationalize their hard copy filing requirements.
+Most will have standard procedures, which seek to reduce the volume and density of records, which have to be stored, whilst still complying with statutory requirements.
+Retention may therefore be by way of original documents, stored on microfiche, computer disk or in other electronic form (see regulation 11 of the Financial Transactions Reporting Regulations 2000).

-AUTHENTICATION OF COMPUTERISED RECORDS
+AUTHENTICATION OF COMPUTERIZED RECORDS

-97 For computerised evidence to be admissible in a court of law, a certification confirming the computer's reliability is required pursuant to section 61 of the Evidence Act, 1996.
+98 For computerized evidence to be admissible in a court of law, a certification confirming the computer's reliability is required pursuant to section 61 of the Evidence Act, 1996.